GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-11-24 15:50:20 IST
+This content is dynamically generated in Indian Time (IST): 2024-11-24 16:07:01 IST

 Current Weather in Coimbatore:
-Temperature: 29.88 °C
+Temperature: 28.88 °C
-Condition: light rain
+Condition: haze